kkujansuu/gramps/addons/ErrorDetails/README.md

 Sometimes Gramps or an addon displays an error dialog but it is not obvious where the error occurred.

-This addon adds a "Details" link to all ErrorDialogs.
+This addon adds a "<font color="blue"><u>Details</u></font>" link to all ErrorDialogs.
 Clicking "Details" will display the stack trace that led to the error.
 You can copy and paste the text in the stack trace.

 A simple example.
 If a place name is not provided when adding a place you will get this dialog: